As a great woman once said, it's cookie time.

 Cut up 1 cup of soft unsalted butter.
 Cream in a large bowl with 1/4 cup white sugar.
 In another bowl, mix together 1 cup flour, 1/4 cup cornstarch, and 1/4 tsp salt.

+Pour dry into wet and stir until combined.
 Add 2 Tbsp dried lavender flowers and mix well.

 When your cookie dough is ready, turn it out onto a floured surface.

-Flour your hands and begin kneading the dough
+Flour your hands and begin kneading the dough.

 Press your palms and the heels of your hands into the dough and push down and away.